npezzotti/RandomGif/README.md

-WORKING TITLE:
+TITLE:
-Random Gif Generator
+Random Gif

-PROJECT DESCRIPTION:
+DESCRIPTION:
-    This app will display a gif given user input search criteria.
-The user can then navigate to a new one within that criteria with a next button and can save favorites by clicking the heart.
-PMVP will include buttons which will display newer gifs and popular gifs.
+    This app displays gifs for your enjoyment!
+Upon page load, the app loads random gifs by default (or accessed through the ? button) but can also display gifs given search criteria or a series of trending gifs with the fire button.
+The user can then navigate to a new gif with the arrow button on the right and can save favorites by clicking the heart.
+Favorites are a displayed by clicking the floppy disk button.

 DAILY GOALS: